No address

 The tour starts at Parliament Close, on the corner of Bridge Street and Albert Street, and concludes at the town's old execution site, now home to a special memorial to all those who lost their lives due to witchcraft trials.

-Monday evenings, 7 - 8.30 pm in selected weeks.
+Monday evenings, 7 - 8.30 pm in summer and selected weeks year round.

 Tickets: £15